s4b7r/foam-kb/git.md

 git am <PATCH FILES>
 ```

 Will give patch files for all commits from <COMMIT> upto the current branche's tip.
+Or use `git format-patch <COMMIT START>..<COMMIT END>` for a range.

 ## Ipython Notebooks in Git